Spring snack bags; let’s put those stickers to good use!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Find the seasonal stickers that work best, and cut them into chunks.
-This way, you can offer a couple sheets to your preschooler they can hold in their hands.
+Next, I find the seasonal stickers that work best, and cut them into chunks.
+This way, you can offer a couple of sheets to your preschooler they can hold in their hands.

-Now you have snack bags for your next packed lunch or snack on the go!
+Now you have snack bags for your next packed lunch or snack on the go and enjoy with your favorite books for spring!